GrantExec, a Euna Solutions® company

 Additional Requirements

-Eligible applicants include Dominican alumni of U.S. Department of State exchange programs and Dominican nonprofit organizations or educational institutions led by or partnering with alumni.
-Organizations must have a UEI and active SAM.gov registration.
-Ineligible activities include political, religious, commercial, construction, and fundraising projects.
+Eligible applicants include Dominican alumni of U.S. Department of State exchange programs, Dominican nonprofit organizations including NGOs and think tanks, and Dominican educational institutions led by or partnering with exchange alumni.
+Organizations must have a UEI and SAM.gov registration.
+Only one application per organization is permitted.
+Projects must align with program goals and cannot include prohibited activities such as political or religious programming.

 Geographic Eligibility